PA Mentor Studio

 My GPA is lower than most PA programs recommend.
 Should I even apply?

-A low GPA does not automatically close the door, but it does change your strategy.
+A low GPA does not automatically close the door, but it changes your strategy.
+Grade trend, science GPA, clinical depth, and recency of coursework all factor into how that number reads on a file.

 GPA & Academics